 Change of use

-There are a number of changes of use – i.e. changing the use class of a site or property from one thing to another – that are permitted developments.
-Click the button below to find out more about change of use permitted development rights.
+There are also a number of changes of use that are permitted developments.
+A change of use is where you change the use class of a site or property from one thing to another.
+Click the button below to find out more.

-You may also find our main change of use page helpful.
-This contains information about the different use classes, including common examples of each use class.
-You can access it using the button below.
+You may also find our main change of use page helpful as this contains information about the different use classes, including common examples of each use class.
+Access it using the button below.

 Commercial premises, agricultural sites, schools etc. have specific permitted development rights of their own.
-We don’t currently have separate advice on our website concerning these permitted development rights so please call us on 01473 407911 or contact us using the button below if you require assistance with a project.
+Unfortunately, we don’t currently have separate advice on our website concerning these rights so please call us on 01473 407911 or contact us using the button below if you require assistance with a commercial project.

 All permitted development rights are described in The Town and Country Planning (General Permitted Development) (England) Order 2015 [as amended], commonly known as “The Order”.

 The government has also published a separate guidance document to help householders understand the rights available to them.
-This is supposed to be understandable to the average homeowner.
-Access a copy for free using the button below.
+This is written for use by the average homeowner, although it is still quite technical.
+You can access a copy for free using the button below.

-Not all sites and premises have permitted development rights and it is not always obvious or easy to find out.
+Not all sites and premises have permitted development rights and this is not always obvious, nor is it always easy to find out.

-Certain types of premises have no permitted development rights in any circumstances, including flats.
-Other types of premises have restricted permitted development rights, including listed buildings.
+Certain types of premises have no permitted development rights at all, whilst other types of premises have restricted rights, including listed buildings.

-Permitted development rights are also commonly removed or restricted in the following ways:
+Additionally, permitted development rights are also commonly removed or restricted in the following ways and circumstances:

 If you are confident that: